Intermediate dimensions of Bedford-McMullen carpets with applications to Lipschitz equivalence: Proof of Theorem

-Therefore, as in \eqref{eq:intcost1},
+Therefore, as in~\eqref{eq:intcost1},

-We have bounded the $s$-cost of each part of the cover, so the proof is complete. \end{proof} In \eqref{eq:intcost1} and \eqref{eq:intcost2} it was crucial that each $\tau_i \in (\underline{t},\overline{t})$ when using Lemma~\ref{lem:simpleindcomb}.
-Lemma~\ref{lem:50} tells us the exponential growth rate of the cover for any tuple $\btau$, but motivated by \eqref{eq:45}, of particular interest is the case when
+We have bounded the $s$-cost of each part of the cover, so the proof is complete. \end{proof} In~\eqref{eq:intcost1} and~\eqref{eq:intcost2} it was crucial that each $\tau_i \in (\underline{t},\overline{t})$ when using Lemma~\ref{lem:simpleindcomb}.
+Lemma~\ref{lem:50} tells us the exponential growth rate of the cover for all tuples $\btau$, but motivated by~\eqref{eq:45}, of particular interest is the case when

-A tuple $\btau = (\tau_1,\ldots,\tau_{L-1}) \in (\underline{t},\overline{t})^{L-1}$ satisfies $G_{1}^{\btau}(s) = \cdots = G_{L}^{\btau}(s)$ if and only if $\tau_1 = t_1(s)$ (from $G_{1}^{\btau}(s) = G_{2}^{\btau}(s)$) and $\tau_{k} = T_s(\tau_{k-1})$ for $k = 2,3,\ldots L$ (from $G_{k}^{\btau}(s) = G_{k+1}^{\btau}(s)$).
-Equivalently, $\tau_k = t_k(s)$ for $k = 1,2,\ldots,L-1$.
-The next lemma ensures that each of $t_1(s), \ldots,t_L(s)$ lies in the correct range $(\underline{t},\overline{t})$.
-In particular, writing $\mathbf{t}\coloneqq (t_1(s), \ldots,t_{L-1}(s))$, we can then apply Lemma~\ref{lem:50} to obtain the upper bound
+A tuple $\btau = (\tau_1,\dotsc,\tau_{L-1}) \in (\underline{t},\overline{t})^{L-1}$ satisfies $G_{1}^{\btau}(s) = \dotsb = G_{L}^{\btau}(s)$ if and only if $\tau_1 = t_1(s)$ (from $G_{1}^{\btau}(s) = G_{2}^{\btau}(s)$) and $\tau_{k} = T_s(\tau_{k-1})$ for $k = 2,3,\dotsc , L$ (from $G_{k}^{\btau}(s) = G_{k+1}^{\btau}(s)$).
+Equivalently, $\tau_k = t_k(s)$ for $k = 1,2,\dotsc,L-1$.
+The next lemma ensures that each of $t_1(s), \dotsc,t_L(s)$ lies in the correct range $(\underline{t},\overline{t})$.
+In particular, writing $\mathbf{t}\coloneqq (t_1(s), \dotsc,t_{L-1}(s))$, we can then apply Lemma~\ref{lem:50} to obtain the upper bound